Here is the press release from the Honourable Greg Hunt Australian Federal Minister for Health

 The Eating Disorders Families Australia Board

-The EDFA board and EDFA members welcome this announcemen and congratulates the Minister for his support of these initiatives by the Butterfly Foundation.
+The EDFA board and EDFA members welcome this announcement and congratulates the Minister for his support of these initiatives by the Butterfly Foundation.
 We look forward to the future especially the workforce funding initiative.

-EDFA board member Don Irvine in the White polo shirt and white cap at the Butterfly Foundation event
+EDFA board member Don Irvine in the white polo shirt and white cap at the Butterfly Foundation event

 Links relating to the event and announcement.